Vadskye/Rise/docs/standard_effects.md

 ## Stock effects

+### Naming prefixes
+THIS IS AN ORDERED LIST.
+If a spell improves in multiple ways, use the first name in this list that applies.
+* Efficient: lower requirements (on damage instead of on HP loss)
+* Intense: a stronger (non-damaging) hostile effect, like dazed -> stunned
+* Certain: more accuracy
+* Massive: more AOE
+* Empowered: a strong non-hostile numeric effect, like healing
+* Greater: a stronger non-hostile, non-numeric effect, like phasestep -> greater phasestep
+* Distant: more range
+* Mighty: more damage

 ### Debuff ranks
 Note: This is duplicated in the Metacaster feat.
 Each debuff rank is +4 spell ranks over its predecessor